Johnston Hall (University of Guelph): School of Continuing Studies

 The Open Learning program (i.e. the offering of degree credit courses to those not currently enrolled in degree credit programs at Guelph) was approved by University of Guelph Senate on June 21, 1994.
+The School of Continuing Studies was formerly known as the Open Learning & Educational Support (OpenEd) department, which formed out of the previous Office of Open Learning.
 The Office of Open Learning was formed when the Distance Education Division and the Office of Continuing Education merged; this was approved by the University Senate on January 17, 1995.
 The Office of Continuing Education has roots dating back to the 1960s.